 Setting up a business can involve little more than printing some business cards, or it may entail hiring a corporate attorney to draft corporate charters, agreements, and articles of incorporation.
 As the forms of business ownership become more complex, the cost associated with establishing the business also increases.
 Every business owner must decide how long he/she wants to wait before getting the business up and running and also how much of his/her own money to invest.

 Control vs. Responsibility

 One of the primary reasons people give for wanting to start their own business is the desire to be independent and “be your own boss.”
 Different legal structures provide the owner with more or less control and authority.
 There are trade-offs in each case, though, because with autonomy and control come responsibility.
 For instance, if you’re the sole proprietor of a business with no employees, as a one-person show, you retain all the control, but you also have all the work and responsibility.
 Other forms of business (such as partnerships, for example,) may mean relinquishing some control, but, in return, the responsibility (and liability) may be spread among several principals.
-You’ll learn more about these trade-offs later in the chapter.
+You’ll learn more about these trade-offs later in the module.

 Profits—to Share or Not to Share

 Many first-time business owners look to people like Bill Gates, Oprah Winfrey, or Ben & Jerry and aspire to their level of wealth and success.
 How a business’s profits are shared (or not shared) is determined by the legal structure.
 Some owners are willing to share the profits in exchange for assistance and support establishing and running the business.
 Other business owners make the conscious decision to limit the scope and nature of the business to avoid having to bring in others, thereby retaining all of the income themselves.